mrhatch97/cmake-cpp-template/README.md

 example code.

 # Usage
-To use the template, begin by cloning the repository.
-If you plan on using git and/or a remote git server, reconfigure the repository to point to the desired origin.
-This tutorial does not aim to be a git tutorial.
+To use the template, either click `Use this template` on GitHub or clone the repository.
+Cloning the repository will require reconfiguring the git remote branch, which will not be covered here.

 Next, create a build directory.
 It is highly advised that this directory be outside the cloned repository; this is why the provided .gitignore does not have